kevincroesch/SQL/README.md

 ## The purpose of this lab is to practice SQL - an important skill in data science!

 In this  notebook we have ten prompts.
-Each prompt will require you to do two things:
+Each prompt will require two things:

 > Write a SQL query.
 >